 Note: You must select a single mark.
 Multiple mark selections are not supported.
 If Explain Data cannot analyze the type of mark selected, the Explain Data icon and context menu command will not be available.
-Hovering over the Explain Data icon displays a short message on why Explain Data is not available.
 For more information, see When Explain Data is not available.

 Read the explanations.
 Explanations are generated for each measure in the current view that can be analyzed.

 If multiple explanations are available, click each explanation tab to see the related details.

 If multiple measures are available, click each measure tab for more explanations.

 Click the Open icon in the top right corner of an explanation viz to open the visualization as a new worksheet and explore the data further.

 This image is an example of the explanations window for Explain Data, with multiple explanations available.

 A - Selected Mark.
 Displays the dimension values of the selected mark to indicate what mark is being described and analyzed.

 B - Measure in Use.
 Click to select the measure in use for explanations.
 Explanations are given for one measure at a time.
 If multiple measures are available, they are displayed as separate tabs here.

 C - Expected Value Summary.
 Describes whether or not the value is unexpected given the other marks in the visualization.
 Hover over the text in this statement to see details about the expected value range.